lugobust/mc-labs/docs/index.md

 ![setup-export](./Demos/meta/images/collage-home.png){ width="1000" }

-Welcome to McAI Labs.
+Welcome to McElhannAI Labs.
 We're all about solving real-life puzzles with the power of AI while keeping things friendly and collaborative.
 Excited to start the journey?
 Dive into our [demos](./Demos/drone.md) or shoot us a message.
 Let's make magic together!
 <!-- For full documentation visit [mkdocs.org](https://www.mkdocs.org). -->